 I’ve done consulting and made presentations for the New School Culinary Arts Program, the TV Food Network, the Italian Government Trade Commission, and both the Center for Continuing Education and the Center for Italian Studies at SUNY at Stony Brook.

-But before, during, and after all that, I’ve kept my day jobs.
+But before, during, and after all that, I kept my day jobs.

 I spent 30 years as an editor for several international consulting firms.
 Earlier, I was a university teacher and administrator, with a PhD in literature from the University of California.
-Now I’m a retiree, doing volunteer work for The Morgan Library & Museum, City Harvest, The High Line, New York City Audubon, Project Gutenberg, and a community garden in my Greenwich Village neighborhood.
+Since I retired I’ve done volunteer work for The Morgan Library & Museum, City Harvest, New York City Audubon, the High Line, Project Gutenberg, and both a soup kitchen and a community garden in my Greenwich Village neighborhood.

 Tom and I still cook all the time for ourselves, family, and friends.